 Following these steps (from the American College of Allergy, Asthma & Immunology) can drastically reduce the amount of allergens in your house:

 - Choose hard surfaces (wood, stone, or tile) instead of carpet.

 - Choose leather or microfiber over fabric upholstery.

 - Wash bedding and curtains at 140° F or wash twice.

 - Use protective covers on mattresses and pillows, and tightly-woven fabrics on beds.

 All of these evidence-based changes help reduce the amount of dander that collects in fabrics, carpeting, and bedding.
-And using more than one of these techniques can drastically improve your allergy symptoms.
+And using more than one of these techniques in addition to a HEPA air purifier can drastically improve your allergy symptoms.

 See the best air purifiers for pet allergies.